Stanford-NavLab/gnss_lib_py/docs/source/contributing/documentation.rst

        ./build_docs.sh

-After building the html, you can open :code:`docs/build/html/index.html` in a browser to inspect your local copy.
+After building the html, you can open :code:`docs/build/html/index.html` in a browser to view your local copy.